D&D 5e Rules – Spells: Wrath of the Storm! (and what kind of attack triggers it)

 (This is part and parcel of why an AoE attack from an adjoining square doesn’t trigger any Disadvantage, either — because there’s no attack roll to Disadvantage.)

-If there’s no attack roll (and, of course, a hit caused by a successful attack roll), Wrath of the Storm does not trigger.
+If there’s no attack roll (and, as part of it, a hit caused by a successful attack roll), Wrath of the Storm does not trigger.
 That would include attacks with Magic Missile, Hold Person, or even Wrath of the Storm itself:

 A consequence of this is that if two tempest clerics are fighting one another, and Ann smacks Bob with her mace, Bob may use Wrath of the Storm on Ann as a Reaction, but Ann cannot retaliate in turn, even though she might have a Reaction available, because Wrath of the Storm does not qualify as an attack.